From AI Writing Tools to Content Agents: Why 2026's Top Teams Are Rethinking Their Stack

 The reality?
 Mixed at best.

-74% of content is now AI-assisted, according to recent studies.
+According to Ahrefs' 2025 AI marketing statistics roundup, 74.2% of new webpages now contain AI-generated content.
 Yet purely AI-written content rarely dominates top search results pages.
 The pattern is clear: speed without systems creates volume without value.

 The problem isn't that AI writing tools don't work.
 It's that they solve the wrong problem.